-7 Signs Your Company Might Need FM Technology
+7 Signs Your Company Might Need Facility Management Technology

-Your role as the Facilities Manager is about blending the people, space, and workplace tools, so they all work synergistically towards meeting organizational goals.
-One of the most effective ways of doing so, is through FM technology such as an Integrated Workplace Management System.
+Your role as the facilities manager is about blending the people, space, and workplace tools, so they all work synergistically towards meeting organizational goals.
+One of the most effective ways of doing so, is through facility management technology such as an Integrated Workplace Management System.
 Since such an investment stands to affect every aspect of the facility you manage, full commitment on everyone’s part is critical.
-To gain such a commitment, your Facilities team must identify organizational issues and investment opportunities that enhance processes and communication.
+To gain such a commitment, your facility management team must identify organizational issues and investment opportunities that enhance processes and communication.
 This is not just about the initial monetary investment, but more about empowering your workforce so they are in a position to not only meet individual and organizational goals, but exceed them.

 1) There is Conflict Over Open Spaces